neajul/New-Dependencies/Notes/Structure.md

   - history of geographical terminology to describe the virtual
   - libertarian leisure culture, tax evasion and self sufficiency
   - who gets to go to the beach, who has boats?
-- Digital and Physical are not seperate: real spaces, servers, cables, routers, rooms, real inequalities
+- Digital and Physical are not separate: real spaces, servers, cables, routers, rooms, real inequalities
   - and they inform each other anyway, we understand space through the digital
   - don't need to treat them separately
   - virtual: simulated on top of existing infrastructure